60160213/Octocat/README.md

-Hello, this is Octocat punch
+Hello, this is Octocat punch loves Money
 I'm going to show you how I use git #aim
 Let's start with git init in Octocat.